adamwwilkinson/Obsidian-Vault/Electrical Engineering/AC Power.md

 If the power factor is deemed to low, we can bring it closer to unity by adding capacitors or inductors.

 ### Maximum Power Transfer
-For the dc equivalent look at [[power in resistive only circuits#max power in a resistive load theorem]].
+For the dc equivalent look at [[Power in Resistive-only Circuits#Max Power in a Resistive Load Theorem]].

 $$P = \frac {V_S^2 R_L} {(R_S +  R_L)^2}$$